-We all know by now that helicopter parenting isn’t the best thing to do for the development of your children.
-Constantly hovering over them and dictating their choices is hardly going to set them up for independence in later life.
-But where does helicopter parenting actually start?
-And is there a difference between helicopter parenting and simply wanting to spend lots of time with your child?
-Spoiler alert: I don’t have the answer.
+I dare say you’ve heard the phrase “helicopter parenting” get thrown around before.
+Maybe you’ve heard that it isn’t the best thing to do for the development of your children.
+But my main question, after the obvious “what is helicopter parenting?” would be where does helicopter parenting actually start?
+And is there a difference between being a helicopter and simply wanting to spend lots of time with your child?
+Spoiler alert: I don’t know if I have the answer.
 I never really do.

 When I take my daughter to the park, or to soft play, I am by her side her almost the entire time.
+Probably because she’s 18 months old.
 I don’t tend to let her wander off too much, and I basically follow her around doing whatever it is that she wants to do.
 From the outside, I guess you could easily deem this as helicopter parenting.

 But I genuinely enjoy following her around.
 I actually like going into the massive DANGER ZONE that is the older kids section at soft play.
 Let’s be bloody honest, it’s hardly a place you can send an 18 month old in on her own.
 That would be crazy.
 When I’m in there during peak time, I’m essentially Isabelle’s body guard.
 I stand by her side ready to fend off the attacking hoard of overly energetic, blissfully unaware seven year olds.

 I’m more than happy to let her make non life threatening mistakes